Bridge Constructor: History

-The first Bridge Construct game was Pontifex and later Pontifex 2, in 2001.

-The second Bridge Constructor game, eponymous to the series, was released for Microsoft Windows on 1 December 2011.
-While it was generally successful in Europe and topped the app charts there, it didn't really catch on in North America until after a Reddit post by a player of the game within the "GamePhysics" subforum in March 2014.
-The post showed a GIF-image of a truck just making it across a bridge as it was collapsing underneath it.
+The first Bridge Constructor game, eponymous to the series, was released for Microsoft Windows on 1 December 2011.
+While it was generally successful in Europe and topped the app charts there, it was not popular in North America until after a Reddit post by a player of the game within the "GamePhysics" subforum in March 2014.
+The post showed a GIF-image of a truck barely crossing a bridge as it was collapsing underneath it.
 This created a large interest in the title, resulting it being the top paid iOS within 10 days of the image's posting.
 Headup Games took initiative to offer sales on the game and cross-promote the other titles in the series.
 With the boost in North America, the game saw over 27 million free and paid downloads, and a "good seven-digit figure" in paid sales by March 2014, according to Gregor Ebert of Headup Games.